 A nationally respected bankruptcy advisor, Jim has been recognized in Ohio Super Lawyers, Best Lawyers in America and Chambers USA as a leader in his field.

 Recently, he was recognized as one of "America's Leading Lawyers" by Chambers USA 2017 in Bankruptcy/Restructuring.
 Jim also has been selected for inclusion in The Best Lawyers in America© (2005-2018) in the areas of Bankruptcy and Creditor Debt Rights / Insolvency and Reorganization Law, and Litigation - Bankruptcy.
+He has been selected to the 2018 Ohio Super Lawyers List for Bankruptcy and Creditor Debt Rights.

 He is a contributing author to the 16th Edition of Collier on Bankruptcy – the leading national treatise on bankruptcy law – and is the author of the bankruptcy and related chapters of Lexis’s Asset Based Financing, Business Organizations with Tax Planning (including chapter 154 on alter ego claims), Franchising and Debtor-Creditor Law treatises.
 Jim is a featured online contributor to the “LexisNexis Expert Commentaries” series, providing insight on significant, high-profile bankruptcy cases and has been a featured panelist in Financier Worldwide.
 He also has published multiple articles in professional and legal journals, and frequently lectures on bankruptcy and commercial finance issues at professional seminars and conferences.